Pahnke/Triangles/README.md

 # Triangles

+A simulation of the game Triangles.

+## What is Triangles?

 Triangles is a game where each person randomly chooses 2 people and then they try to form an equilateral triangle with them.
 In small numbers it's trivial but in larger numbers, it's more complex.
 Especially as you don't know who each player chose.

+## This Repo

 This is a basic simulation of it where each point finds their ideal spot to be at and then goes towards it.